roothide/Developer/README.md

     ```
     ***the `jbroot` API can be used in C/C++/Objective-C/Swift and its fully compatible with building rootful/rootless package***

+4. If you want to build your project with Xcode instead of theos, here is the roothide sdk: [devkit.zip](https://github.com/roothide/libroothide/releases/latest)

-4. For more details about roothide, please refer to
+5. For more details about roothide, please refer to

 - [the difference between roothide and legacy rootless](roothide.md).